collective-soundworks/collective-soundworks.github.io/docs/tutorials/state-manager.md

 };
 ```

-Now, if you open the open to emulate two `controller` clients side by side (i.e. [http://127.0.0.1:8000/controller?emulate=2](http://127.0.0.1:8000/controller?emulate=2)), you should see that both interfaces are kept synchronized through the `globals` shared state.
+Now, if you open [http://127.0.0.1:8000/controller?emulate=2](http://127.0.0.1:8000/controller?emulate=2) to emulate two `controller` clients side by side, you should see that both interfaces are kept synchronized through the `globals` shared state.

 ![controller-2](../assets/tutorials/state-manager/controller-2.png)

-Finally, let's go back to our `player` clients, to just implement the update of the rendering when the shared states are updated too.
+Finally, let's go back to our `player` clients to implement the update of the screen when the shared states are updated.
 So let's re-open the `src/clients/player/index.js` file and add the following lines of code:

 ```js {4-6}
 // src/clients/player/index.js